frederic-perez/AmE-dictionary/data/dictionary.md

 __tide someone over (until something)__ _idiom_ To supply someone until a certain time or until something happens. _Will this amount tide us over until next week?_ _There is enough food here to tide over the entire camp until next month._ _Yes, this will tide us over._
 __tidy up__ _phr v_ :three: To put something in order; to clean something. _I need to tidy the place up._
 __tidy__ _adj_ _A tidy plan._
+__tie (one) down__ _idiom_ To constrain, restrict, impede, or limit one’s ability to do something or go somewhere. _I would love to try something different, but my career has really tied me down.
+I just don’t think my experience applies to any other profession._
 __tie the can__ _idiom_ _It ain’t every day that you tie the can to a Congressman._
 __tie-dye__
 __tie-in__ _n_ _The story “Dr. Cyclops” was an early movie tie-in._